Clinical UM Guideline

 The terms "physical therapy" and "physiotherapy" are synonymous.

-Note: Many benefit plans include a maximum allowable physical therapy benefit, either in duration of treatment or in number of visits.
+Note: The availability of rehabilitative and/or habilitative benefits for these services, state and federal mandates, and regulatory requirements should be verified prior to application of criteria listed below.
+Benefit plans may include a maximum allowable physical therapy benefit, either in duration of treatment or in number of visits.
 When the maximum allowable benefit is exhausted, coverage will no longer be provided even if the medical necessity criteria described below are met.

-Physical therapy (PT) services are considered medically necessary when the following criteria are met:
+Rehabilitative physical therapy (PT) services are considered medically necessary when ALL the following criteria are met:

 A comprehensive evaluation is essential to determine if PT services are medically necessary, gather baseline data, establish a treatment plan, and develop goals based on the data.
 The initial evaluation is usually completed in a single session.
 An evaluation is needed before implementing any PT treatment.
 Evaluation begins with the administration of appropriate and relevant assessments using standardized assessments and tools.
 The evaluation must include: